 Returned books should be placed in the Book Return Bins on the ground floor, which are located at the library entrance.

-Books can be renewed up to 3 times, unless they are required by another reader.
+Books can be renewed, unless they are required by another reader.
 If books have been requested by another reader, they need to be returned as soon as possible.
 In this instance any books not returned within 1 day will be subject to a fine.

 Books on loan to other readers can be reserved using the library catalogue.
 When reserved items are returned you will receive an email advising you that the items are able to collect from the library office, during staffed hours.
 It is not possible to reserve books which are available and on the library shelves.